-However, at stakes below $1/$2, PokerStars offers the most competitive rake caps – not that it really matters, considering pots at the micros and small stakes uncommonly swell to a size where the rake cap is reached.
+However, at stakes below $1/$2, PokerStars offers the most competitive rake caps.
+Not that it really matters, considering pots at the micros and small stakes uncommonly swell to a size where they reach the rake cap.
 At these stakes, it’s the lower rake percentage that will save players money.

 Before we begin our brief discussion, let’s take a moment to lament the loss of 70 percent rakeback on Stars.

 The reality is that the new VIP Steps program isn’t all that bad, especially when matched up against loyalty programs offered by other NJ operators.